The Best Plastic Wine Glasses for Stress-Free Sipping

 Best Overall: Michley Unbreakable Tritan Shatterproof Wine Goblets

 Price used this kind of stemmed glass at a Montauk pop-up she hosted last summer: “Some people thought they were glass until they actually picked them up,” she says.
 “I prefer something that is closest to the look and feel of an actual wine glass, and these have a minimal seam—some plastic glasses have a thick seam, which can ruin the aesthetic effect—and they’re very clear, like glass.”
 Safety-wise, Price likes that they’re BPA-free, as well as dishwasher-friendly.
-Because why spoil the buzz of sharing a deliciously funky natural wine among friends with a sink full of glasses to gingerly hand-wash afterwards?
+Because why spoil the buzz of sharing a deliciously funky natural wine among friends with a sink full of glasses to gingerly hand-wash afterward?

 Best Value: Tossware Pop Plastic Wine Glasses